adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 * clicking a link;
 * finding a text box;
 * typing in text;
-* submitting a form; and
+* submitting a form; and then
-* then verifying something.
+* verifying some criteria.

-Visual class names don't allow you to target specific elements because they're applied to multiple elements.
+Visual class names don't allow you to target specific elements because they're applied to multiple.
 What I've seen people do in this case is apply an extra semantic class name just for the tests to work.

 ## 7. Because they provide hooks for Javascript too